isamu-isozaki/teamai_test/marketing/product-marketing/demo/gke-setup/index.html.md

 Looks like our deployment is finished.
 Let's check out GitLab...

-> * Open a new tab with `gitlab.make-sid-dance.com` (Adjusting the URL to the domain you used for this demo)
+> * Open a new tab with `gitlab.make-sid-dance.com` (Adjusting the URL to the domain you used for this demo/index.html.md)

 Boom, we’ve got a shiny new GitLab installation!